ElTinmar/VisualStimGL/README.md

 the intended behavior in your shader

 - send (window size / time / mouse) as uniforms to the fragment shader

+- normalize the coordinates in the fragment shader at the beginning?